guettli/frow--fragments-over-the-wire/README.md

 I am very happy that today (autumn 2020) more developers realize that there is a way to keep things simple by sending html snippets/fragements from the server to the client.

+Let's start the next hype: HTML over the wire

 I think html-over-the-wire has these benefits:

 * Much smaller technology stack.
 It is much easier to learn (for example onboarding new employees).